-Other bacteria which less commonly cause meningitis include Haemophilus influenzae type b (Hib), Escherichia coli (E. coli), listeria and TB.
+Other bacteria which less commonly cause meningitis include Haemophilus influenzae type b (Hib), Escherichia coli (E. coli), Listeria monocytogenes and TB.
 The infection with meningitis from these germs may occur for various reasons, such as a complication of an infection in another part of the body.

 A variety of germs (viruses) can travel to the lining that covers the brain and spinal cord (the meninges) and cause inflammation.
-For example, mumps, herpes, chickenpox, influenza and many other viral infections sometimes cause viral meningitis.
+For example, mumps, herpes, chickenpox, influenza and many other viral infections are sometimes the cause of viral meningitis.

 Common early warning symptoms

 Many children who are developing meningitis have nonspecific symptoms such as just feeling or looking generally unwell.
 These symptoms may include having a high temperature (fever), being more tired than usual and feeling sick.